As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 If after 2 weeks of the program, you don’t feel like it’s a good fit, I will give you a 100% refund, minus processing fees ($50).

-Please take time to read the whole page and book a call before joining if you aren’t sure, as having people leave the program can be disruptive to the group.
+Please take time to read this whole page and book a call before joining if you aren’t sure, as having people leave the program can be disruptive to the group.

 My refund policy: